 Let’s also be honest, buttermilk just isn’t one of my kitchen staples.
 While I agree, buttermilk is fabulous in any muffin, when I am impulsively deciding I need muffins, I generally do not have it.

 This recipe is sans buttermilk, perfect for last minute muffins.

 These Homemade Blueberry Muffins with Crumb Topping aren’t too sweet, but have a hint of caramelized sugar on top.
 You can use frozen or fresh berries, your choice, although I always opt for fresh.

-I like the way the little flavor bombs burst in my mouth.
+I like the way the little flavor bombs burst in my mouth (also known as blueberries).
 I also like to make both big and mini muffins.
 If I have guests, it gives them the option of 2 bites or 4.

 - Strawberry Cream Cheese Muffins

 - Cranberry Orange Pancake Muffins

 - Apple Streusel Muffins

 Tools for making Homemade Blueberry Muffins with Crumb Topping: